We got it! Thanks!

 Teachers can only Recommend courses.
 Your selection under Term Settings > Recommendation does not extend to other user types outside of the selected role.
 For example, if Teacher is selected, users with the Co-Teacher role cannot recommend courses.

-Access can also be revoked under Core > Users/Access > Manage Roles > Employee / Volunteer > 2.
+Access can also be revoked under Core > Security > Roles > Employee / Volunteer > 2.
 Teacher > Course Recommendations

 As a Student or Parent